 Technically, no. Have I done it once or twice?
 Sure.
 While I don’t recommend you try to push the shelf life limits of your bread, I would suggest thoroughly checking the bread for any signs of mold or dryness before consuming it.
 If you want your bread to last longer, put it in the freezer.

 Can you eat expired bread if it was refrigerated?

-As long as the bread is in good condition (still moist, no mold, and smells and tastes good), then you can eat it.
+As long as the bread is in good condition (still moist, with no mold, and smells and tastes good), then you can eat “expired bread“.
 Since bread lasts a few extra days in the fridge, sometimes it might go beyond the “best by” date printed on the bag.

 Can you eat 2-month-old bread?

 The problem with 2-month-old bread is that it might have lost its moisture and flavor.
 It will likely have come stale, taste sour, or have mold growing on it unless stored properly.
 To keep bread for two months or longer, store it in the freezer (but seal it properly).